• Home

 Daily Activities that are Almost Impossible with a Migraine

 It’s no secret, I talk a lot about migraines.
-But that’s because they are legitimately a problem for daily activities and I think it’s important for people to know about the prevalence of this condition.
-I created this post as part of a campaign by Teva Pharmaceuticals.
-I received an American Express gift card for participating.
-All thoughts and opinions shared here are entirely my own.
+But that’s because they are legitimately a problem for daily activities, and I think it’s important for people to know about the prevalence of this condition.

 Migraine Symptoms